What is Becker naevus?

 A Becker naevus (nevus in American English) is a late-onset epidermal naevus or birthmark characterised by a large brown patch and occurs mostly in males.

-Also referred to as Becker melanosis.
-It is due to an overgrowth of the epidermis (upper layers of the skin), pigment cells (melanocytes) and hair follicles.
-It develops during childhood or adolescence on the shoulders or upper trunk, occasionally elsewhere.
+Also referred to as Becker melanosis and Becker pigmentary hamartoma, it is an overgrowth of the epidermis (upper layers of the skin), pigment cells (melanocytes), and hair follicles.
+It develops during childhood or adolescence, usually on the shoulders or upper trunk but occasionally found elsewhere.